tylerneylon/pumba/parse7.lua.md

 In the future I may consider renaming `P` and `R` to `parser` and `runner`, as those are more descriptive names.
 I can also imagine eventually getting a `T` or `tree` parameter, similar to that used in `parse5`.

+TODO: Clean up the placement/expression of this future work item:
+TODO Add a way to inspect the mode name at each mode level in the rules stack.

+## Reference points

+This section refers to commented reference points within the code above.
+As an example, *Point D* can be found by searching for *Reference point D* in this file.

+### Point A

+In `Parser:parse_rule`, this would be a good place to add more error information, such as the current mode stack and possibly a trace of how we got there in the grammar tree.

 --]]